 PayPal actually evolved from a software platform developed by Peter Thiel and Max Levchin.
 It was called Fieldlink (later Cofinity) and first appeared on handheld PCs such as the Palm Pilot and Personal Digital Assistant in the late 1990’s.

 In effect, Fieldlink was the first E-Wallet that allowed for email payments.
 By 1999, it had become known as PayPal.

-By 2000, eBay were using PayPal in the USA as a means to processing its payments.
+By 2000, eBay was using PayPal in the USA as a means to process its payments.
 At this point, over one million people were using the service.
 Unsurprisingly, its popularity did not go unnoticed.
 Cofinity eventually merged with Elon Musk’s X.com.

 Musk was extremely enthusiastic about PayPal, so much so that he ordered the termination of all other internet banking operations accepted by X.com.
 Despite Musk’s ousting as CEO, X.com was renamed PayPal in 2001.

 Following sustained growth, PayPal was floated on the stock exchange with the company’s IPO listed under the ticker PYPL.
 Priced at $13 a share, more than $60 million was generated.